laravel/docs/horizon.md

         ],
     ],

-The `balanceMaxShift` and `balanceCooldown` configuration values to determine how quickly Horizon will scale to meet worker demand.
+The `balanceMaxShift` and `balanceCooldown` configuration values determine how quickly Horizon will scale to meet worker demand.
 In the example above, a maximum of one new process will be created or destroyed every three seconds.
 You are free to tweak these values as necessary based on your application's needs.

-When the `balance` option is set to `false`, the default Laravel behavior will be used, which processes queues in the order they are listed in your configuration.
+When the `balance` option is set to `false`, the default Laravel behavior will be used, wherein queues are processed in the order they are listed in your configuration.

 <a name="dashboard-authorization"></a>
 ### Dashboard Authorization